 </script>

-You can modify the following parameters of the code block to customize some aspects of how banners function and appear.
+You can modify the following parameters of the code block to customize some aspects of the banners' functionality and appearance.

 Parameter | Description |